Useful Information about Usenet

 particular newsgroup is supposed to be about.
 Your first port-of-call should

 "one-line" description of each.
-Your newsreader should give you access to this

 humanities.*, misc.*,